 1. Overview

 Not every update needs an announcement.
 But when something matters, it should reach people directly.
-Page notifications in Pages 2.0 make it straightforward: when you publish a new page or push an update live, checking a single box sends an in-app notification to everyone with access to the page (owners, editors, viewers), letting them know something is ready for them.
+Page notifications in Pages 2.0 make it straightforward: when you publish a new page or push an update live, a dropdown in the publish dialog lets you choose who to notify: editors only, or everyone with access to the page (page owners, editors, and viewers).
+By default, no one is notified until you actively select an option.
 No separate message needed.

 2. Use cases